andrew-smith-public/keywords/README.md

 ## FAQ

-**Q: Can I search for partial matches or wildcards?**
-A: Currently, the system only supports exact token matches as they were split during indexing.
-Wildcard support is planned for future versions.

 **Q: How much memory does searching use?**
-A: The entire index is loaded into memory.
+A: The entire index is loaded into memory during search.
 The actual Parquet data is not loaded unless verification is needed.

 **Q: Can I update an existing index?**
-A: Not currently.
-You must rebuild the entire index if the Parquet file changes.
-Incremental updates are planned for future versions.
+A: No. You must rebuild the entire index if the Parquet file changes.

-**Q: Does it work with nested/complex Parquet schemas?**
-A: Currently focuses on string columns.
-Complex nested structures may need flattening.

-**Q: Can I use this with other cloud providers (Azure, GCP)?**
-A: The code uses the `object_store` crate which supports multiple backends.
-AWS S3 is configured by default, but Azure and GCP can be configured with minimal changes.

 **Q: Is the search thread-safe?**
 A: `KeywordSearcher` is not `Sync` due to internal buffer management.
 Create one instance per thread or use appropriate synchronization primitives.

-**Q: What about transient network failures when accessing S3?**
+**Q: What about transient network failures when accessing cloud storage?**
-A: The `object_store` library includes built-in retry logic with exponential backoff for handling transient S3 failures automatically.
+A: The `object_store` library includes built-in retry logic with exponential backoff for handling transient failures automatically.

 **Q: How do I validate my index is up-to-date?**
-A: Use the `validate_index()` function which checks file size, ETag, and last modified time:
+A: Use the `validate_index()` function which checks file size, ETag, and last modified time.

 ---

+Copyright (c) 2025 Andrew Smith.
+All rights reserved.
+See [COPYRIGHT.txt](COPYRIGHT.txt) for full terms.